 Let’s Make an Example

+Think of an online fashion retailer selling branded and own-brand products through its website and app.
+And think of Maria, a new customer.
 In a typical situation, the retailer would know that Maria is a Millennial, lives in New York and in the last months has bought an evening gown and a pair of dress shoes of the spring collection, spending $ 215.
 She made her purchases on the website, but yesterday she downloaded the app too, following the invitation of a friend.

 Now, the retailer will have to ask: What is the next step to keep Maria involved?
-With that information the retailer can offer to Maria, on her first access to the app, a special discount on the purchase of a garment easily matchable to those she has already bought (adopting a “content-based” approach).
-Or, the retailer can suggest to Maria a specific garment that is highly appreciated and frequently chosen by customers who share many similarities with her (using a “collaborative filtering” technique).
+With that information the retailer can offer to Maria, on her first access to the app, a special discount on the purchase of a garment easily matchable to those she has already bought - adopting a “content-based” approach.
+Or, the retailer can suggest to Maria a specific garment that is highly appreciated and frequently chosen by customers who share many similarities with her - using a “collaborative filtering” technique.